-After setting up a new Windows 10 computer, you may still need to transfer all your files to the new destination.
+After setting up Windows 10, you may still need to transfer all your files to the new device.
 Usually, you just use an external hard drive to copy your files and move it over the new device.
 Or if you’re a tech-savvy user, you probably transfer the files over the network to the new PC setting up file share.

 While these are all good options, depending on the amount of data you need to transfer, using File Explorer, the process can take a very long time.
 If you want to copy (migrate) a lot of files faster and more reliably, you need a better solution, such as Robocopy.

 Robocopy (Robust File Copy) is a command-line tool built into Windows 10, but it’s been around for years, and it’s a powerful and flexible tool to migrate files extremely fast.

 In this guide, you’ll learn the steps to use Robocopy to quickly transfer a lot of files over the network on Windows 10.

 The features included with Robocopy allows you to copy files very quickly, but remember that you’ll need a wired connection for the best experience.
 The time that will take to complete the transfer will depend on the network connection speed and disks performance.